matiasilva/bigmac/docs/src/session-1.md

 (NAND, NOR, flip-flops, etc.) to implement our design while optimizing for area, power, and timing.

+> [!TIP]
+>
+> You'll see the words power, performance and area a lot.
+This is called PPA.

 **5. Place and Route (P&R)**

 Here's where things get physical.
 The P&R tool takes the netlist and actually